Arcadia-Science/2026-marine-broth-chlamy/README.md

 ## Purpose

-This repository provides image processing tools for RGB brightfield and fluorescence microscopy analysis of *Chlamydomonas smithii* cultures grown in marine broth conditions.
+This repository provides image processing tools for RGB brightfield and fluorescence microscopy images of *Chlamydomonas smithii* cultures grown in marine broth conditions.
 It includes two Python scripts for batch processing (flat-field correction and structure enhancement) and one interactive Jupyter notebook for multi-channel image alignment with example data.

 **Associated Publication:** "Marine Broth induces extreme morphological transformations in Chlamydomonas smithii" https://doi.org/10.57844/arcadia-q58n-51bk